 OCDSB secondary schools offer three program pathways in FSL - core, extended, and immersion - program that include both core French and French immersion language courses, as well as a range of other subjects taught in French.
-In OCDSB secondary schools, a student who earns ten credits in French (i.e., four in FSL courses and six in other subjects in which French is the language of instruction) shall be awarded a French immersion certificate.
-A student who earns seven credits in French (i.e., four in FSL courses and three in other subjects taught in French) shall be awarded an extended French certificate, while a student who earns four credits in FSL shall be awarded a Core French certificate.
+In OCDSB secondary schools, a student who earns ten credits in French (i.e., four in FSL courses and six in other subjects in which French is the language of instruction) shall be awarded a French immersion certificate, whereas a student who earns seven credits in French (i.e., four in FSL courses and three in other subjects taught in French) shall be awarded an extended French certificate.

 The aim of the Core French Program is to provide students with fundamental communication skills in French and an understanding of the nature of the language and its culture.
-Core French offers students the chance to develop a usable command of the French language that can be expanded through further study or through contact with Frenchspeaking people.
+Core French offers students the chance to develop a usable command of the French language that can be expanded through further study or through contact with French-speaking people.
 At the secondary level, Core French is a single-credit course (110 hours) and is offered at all levels from grade 9 to 12.
 In keeping with Ministry requirements, French is compulsory in grade 9.
-Core French is offered at both the academic and open levels.
+Core French is offered at both the academic and applied levels.